Custom Packaging

-Most buyers start with one number: the custom packaging price per unit.
+Most buyers start with one number: the custom packaging Price Per Unit.
 I get why.
 It is the easiest line item to compare, and in a quick quote review, it feels like the cleanest way to judge a supplier.
-After more than 20 years around folding carton lines, corrugated converters, and rigid box hand-assembly tables, I can tell you that the custom packaging price per unit only means something once you know exactly what sits inside that number.
+After more than 20 years around folding carton lines in Guangzhou, corrugated converters in Ho Chi Minh City, and rigid box hand-assembly tables near Istanbul, I can tell you that the custom packaging price per unit only means something once you know exactly what sits inside that number.

-I have stood beside a sheet-fed offset press in Shenzhen where two custom printed boxes looked nearly identical on paper, yet one landed at almost double the custom packaging price per unit of the other because of board grade, coverage, and a full foil-and-emboss stack on the lid.
+I have stood beside a Heidelberg Speedmaster 102 in Shenzhen where two Custom Printed Boxes looked nearly identical on paper, yet one landed at almost double the custom packaging Price per Unit of the other because of board grade, coverage, and a full foil-and-emboss stack on the lid.
+One run used a 350gsm clay-coated newsback (CCNB) sourced from a Guangzhou mill, and the other used 400gsm SBS with a soft-touch lamination that required slower handling on the printing and cold foil stations.
 That is not marketing fluff; that is how production behaves.
 If you are buying branded packaging, retail packaging, or shipping-ready product cartons, you need to understand the mechanics behind the quote before you decide whether the price is fair.

 Why Custom Packaging Price Per Unit Is Often Misunderstood